EAW JF260Z Loudspeaker

 This speaker comes with very straightforward instructions, and the installation process is very simple.
 It’s also the first full frequency line that employs the principles of Wavefront Sculpture Technology.

 The connection is made through two parallel 8-pin connectors, and all the components are weather-resistant so that you can hold your crusades anywhere.

 - Excellent for large scale audiences

 - Easy installation process

-- The V-DISCO only sounds good when correctly set, which some people find challenging.
+- The V-DOSC only sounds good when correctly set, which some people find challenging.

 5. EV EKX-12P 12″ Loudspeaker

 The EV EKX-12P 12″ Loudspeaker is the same as EAW JF260Z Loudspeaker, but it’s a bit advanced in that it’s compatible with Bluetooth.
 It also has other smart features, including back-panel clip indicators, onboard DSP with EQ and placement presets, and auto-limiting.
 The latter protects your speakers and amp against overloads.

 These speakers are portable, so transporting them won’t be a problem even if you’re using rented space.
 They’re also easy to set up -all you need to do is plug in your mic, mixer, or any other instrument, and voila!
 They’re activated.